ishehadeh/blog/content/posts/tcl-dictionary.md

 I'm planning to add a few more procedures the definition namespace, specifically:

 - `example` Will give an example sentence with the word, and an English translation of the sentence.
 - `conjugations` Will list conjugations for verbs.
 I'm still trying to figure out exactly how to do this.
-I think the best way is to write them all out, so that irregulars don't have to be special cased, and for my own practice.
-But, I want some helper methods that will autofill regular verbs in some times.
+I think the best way is to write them all out, so that irregulars don't have to be special cased.
+Plus, I want to write them out to practice.
+Some conjugations will be tedious though, and It'll take up *so much* space to write them out.
+So I think it'll be best to have helpers that can optionally generate conjugations.

 ## Implementation